sandeep91kumar/Portfolio/README.md

 # Portfolio
-to run program , please make sure venv have activated.
+to run program , please make sure venv has activated.